jfallmann/MONSDA/docs/source/tutorial.rst

 Same as for the more complex run we can see that "SETTINGS" contains "GROUPS" which hold identifiers for the DE/DEU/DAS/DTU stages that will be used to define "COMPARABLES" that tell **MONSDA** which samples should be treated as replicates and compared to which other samples.
 By default this will make an all-vs-all comparison, in our case ctrl-vs-ko.
 Keeping this "GROUPS" setting separated from the condition-tree makes it possible to mix samples for different conditions for all pre- and processing steps and separating them for postprocessing without further struggle.
 This means that in this simple case we could have mixed all samples under one condition, as all other tool options stay the same and reference and annotation do not differ and would still be able to split by "GROUPS" for the DE/DEU/DAS steps.
 However, sometimes we need to compare data that has to be processed differently, e.g. mixing paired and single-ended reads, so we can apply different settings as needed for all workflow steps by simply splitting our condition-tree accordingly.
 Another addition to the "SETTINGS" key is the "IP" (ImmunoPrecipitation, aka enrichment) part.
 This is intended to be combined with the *PEAKS* workflow and tools that have certain preprocessing step requirements dependent on the way reads where enriched.
 For example our novel "scyphy" (Software for cyPhyRNA-Seq) workflow can work on 5-prime and 3-prime end enriched data, which can be indicated as "iCLIP" and "revCLIP" respectively.
 For this tutorial we will simulate standard "CLIP" and set the corresponding key.

-Starting the run with 12 cores (defining more will be capped by the config file as MAXTHREADS is set to 12)
+Starting the run with 12 cores (defining more will be capped by the config file as MAXTHREADS is set to 12, you already know the drill, change accordingly)

 .. code-block:: bash

     monsda -j 12 -c ${CONDA_PREFIX}/share/MONSDA/configs/tutorial_postprocess.json --directory ${PWD}

-Will start the run in the current directory and generate a "FASTQ" sub-directory containing the downloaded sample, a "GENOME/Ecoli/INDICES" directory containing the built indices, including the one built for salmon later on, a "QC" directory containing all FASTQC reports and MULTIQC output, a "TRIMMED_FASTQ" directory for trimgalore and cutadapt output, a "DEDUP" directory for umi_tools (runs before trimming and after mapping) and picard (runs after mapping) output and a "MAPPING" directory containing the mapped files.
-Furthermore, "DE/DEU" directories will be created which will hold output from counting with FeatureCounts and DE/DEU input and output from EDGER and DESeq2 respectively.
+Will start the run in the current directory and generate a "FASTQ" sub-directory containing the downloaded sample, a "GENOME/Ecoli/INDICES" directory containing the built indices, including the one built for *salmon* later on, a "QC" directory containing all *FastQC* reports and *MultiQC* output, a "TRIMMED_FASTQ" directory for *trimgalore* and *cutadapt* output, a "DEDUP" directory for *umi_tools* (runs before trimming and after mapping) and *picard* (runs after mapping) output and a "MAPPING" directory containing the mapped files.
+Furthermore, "DE/DEU" directories will be created which will hold output from counting with FeatureCounts and DE/DEU input and output from *EdgeR* and *DESeq2* respectively.
 Again, **MONSDA** will create a "LOG" directory containing it's own log, as well as logs of all executed jobs and again a "JOBS" directory for command-line calls.

 A successful run will show the message 'Workflow finished, no error'.
 Be aware that this is indeed an exhaustive workflow and will require a decent amount of disk-space, memory and compute-time, depending on the hardware at your disposal.

-Coming soon
-############
+Exhaustive run############

-We are working on implementing this exhaustive tutorial, but running analysis steps like DTU or DAS requires more complex datasets and thus more time to test.
+We implemented an exhaustive tutorial, but running analysis steps like DTU or DAS requires more complex datasets and thus more preparation.

 This exhaustive use case involves multiple input files, two conditions (WT/KO) and almost all workflows available.
 We also include a "dummylevel" that is a placeholder for settings or other subdivisions of the WT level, to demonstrate that **MONSDA** can work on condition-trees of differing depth.